About

 Jacob Reuven | Mandolin

 Displaying a unique blend of technical brilliance and a rich musical persona, Israeli mandolinist Jacob Reuven has firmly established himself as one of the most intriguing and sought-after mandolin virtuosos.
-Jacob’s extensive musical repertoire spans classical, baroque, contemporary, and world music, as well as compositions for modern dance and theater, all infused with his distinctive voice and unwavering commitment to musical excellence.
+As one of the foremost specialists worldwide in interpreting violin repertoire on the mandolin, Jacob’s extensive musical repertoire spans classical, baroque, contemporary, and world music, as well as compositions for modern dance and theater, all infused with his distinctive voice and unwavering commitment to musical excellence.

 As a soloist, Jacob has performed with some of the most esteemed orchestras, including Israel Philharmonic Orchestra, Gewandhausorchester Leipzig, BBC Philharmonic, Swedish Radio Symphony Orchestra, George Enescu Philharmonic Orchestra, Orchestra dell’Arena di Verona, Orchestra del Teatro Massimo, Jerusalem Symphony Orchestra, and Israeli Sinfonietta.
 He has also taken the stage at renowned international festivals and concert halls, including Schleswig-Holstein Musik Festival, Elbphilharmonie Hamburg, Dresdner Musikfestspiele, Musikfestspiele Potsdam Sanssouci, and Festival International Mandolines de Lunel.
 Throughout his career, Jacob has had the privilege of collaborating with distinguished conductors such as Zubin Mehta, Mstislav Rostropovitch, Antonio Pappano, Mendi Rodan, Zsolt Nagy, and Omer Meir Wellber.